fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 * 638 Muslims conquer Jerusalem, which becomes the third holiest city in the Islamic world after Mecca and Medina.
 * 641 Muslims control Syria, Palestine and Egypt.
 They have defeated the Persian Empire.
 The garrison towns of Kufah, Basrah, Fustat are built to house the Muslim troops.
 * 644 Khalif Umar is assassinated by a Persian prisoner of war.
 Uthman ibn Affan is elected the third caliph.

+Umar ibn al-Khaṭṭāb (عمر بن الخطاب, also spelled Omar, c.
+583/584 – 644) was the second Rashidun caliph, ruling from August 634 until his assassination in 644.
+He succeeded Abu Bakr (r.
+632–634) as the second caliph of the Rashidun Caliphate on 23 August 634.
+Umar was a senior companion and father-in-law of the Islamic prophet Muhammad.
+He was also an expert Muslim jurist known for his pious and just nature, which earned him the epithet al-Farooq ("the one who distinguishes (between right and wrong)").

+Umar initially opposed Muhammad, his distant Qurayshite kinsman and later son-in-law.
+Following his conversion to Islam in 616, he became the first Muslim to openly pray at the Kaaba.
+Umar participated in almost all battles and expeditions under Muhammad, who bestowed the title al-Faruq ('the Distinguisher') upon Umar, for his judgements.
+After Muhammad's death in June 632, Umar pledged allegiance to Abu Bakr (r.
+632–634) as the first caliph and served as the closest adviser to the latter until August 634, when the dying Abu Bakr nominated Umar as his successor.

+Under Umar, the caliphate expanded at an unprecedented rate, ruling the Sasanian Empire and more than two-thirds of the Byzantine Empire.
+His attacks against the Sasanian Empire resulted in the conquest of Persia in less than two years (642–644).
+According to Jewish tradition, Umar set aside the Christian ban on Jews and allowed them into Jerusalem and to worship.
+Umar was assassinated by the Persian slave Abu Lu'lu'a Firuz in 644.

+Umar is generally viewed by historians to be one of the most powerful and influential Muslim caliphs in history.
+He is revered in the Sunni Islamic tradition as a great just ruler and paragon of Islamic virtues, and some hadiths identify him as the second greatest of the Sahabah after Abu Bakr.

 </details>